 - Prizes.
 Cash prizes will be awarded for the winning paper ($5,000), first runner-up ($2,500) and second runner-up ($1,500).
 Appropriate recognition will also be given to the faculty sponsors of winning papers.
 The Foundation may, in its discretion, decide to split prizes or award additional prizes.

 - Deadline for submission.
 All papers submitted for the Competition must be received by the Foundation by no later than 9:00 p.m.
-EDT, July 8, 2020.
-The original of each paper (but no additional copies), along with the signed faculty sponsor communication.
+EDT, July 10, 2023.
+Please submit the original of each paper (but no additional copies) along with the signed faculty sponsor communication by mail or email.

 - Cover page information.
 Each submitted paper shall have a cover page which includes (i) the title of the article; (ii) the name, law school and class, address, phone number and e-mail address of the submitting student; and (iii) the name, address, phone number and e-mail address of the faculty sponsor.
 The title of the paper shall also appear on the first page of the paper, after the cover page; but the names of the student, faculty sponsor or their school should not appear in the paper text or footnotes of the paper.